rancher/elemental/docs/dashboard.md

 # Dashboard/UI

 The Rancher UI is running by default on port `:8443`.
-There default `admin` user password set is a long random striung.
+There default `admin` user password set is a long random string.
 You can run `rancherd reset-admin` to get a new `admin` password to login.

 To disable the Rancher UI from running on a host port, or to change the